-**Memberships for the 2020 calendar year are now available!
-If you plan to attend the January 2020 meeting in Melbourne, be sure to apply for or renew your membership at the link below before registering for the conference**
+**Memberships for the 2021 calendar year are now available!
+If you plan to attend the 2021 meeting, be sure to apply for or renew your membership at the link below before registering for the conference**

 Become part of a unified voice that champions the discipline of Ambulatory Assessment.
 Experience all that SAA has to offer in the best way possible–as a member!
 To become an SAA member you must first apply by registering.
 On approval, you will be granted an account to manage your profile and dues.